Baffin Bay: Geography and geology

 Baffin Bay is an arm of the Atlantic Ocean bounded by the Baffin Island in the west, Greenland in the east, and Ellesmere Island in the north.
 It connects to the Atlantic through the Davis Strait, and to the Arctic through several narrow channels of Nares Strait.
 It is a northwestern extension of the North Atlantic and Labrador Sea.
 It can also be viewed as a long strait separating Baffin Island and Greenland.

 The bay is less than 1000 m deep near the coast, where the sea bottom is covered with gravel, crushed stone and sand.
-In the center, there is a deep pit called the Baffin Basin, reaching 2136 m (see depth map), which is mostly covered in silt.
+In the centre, there is a deep pit called the Baffin Basin, reaching 2136 m (see depth map), which is mostly covered in silt.
 Currents form a cyclonic circulation.
 On the eastern periphery, in summer, the West Greenland Current transports water from the Atlantic Ocean to the North.
 In its western part, the Baffin Island Current brings the Arctic waters to the south.